annotation/text-fabric/docs/Api/App.md

     A = use(appName)
     ```

-    See [Corpora](../About/Corpora.md) for what you can use.

     Hint: think of the `use {database}` statements in MySQL and MongoDb.

     Without further arguments, this will set up an TF core API with most features loaded,
-    wrapped in an app-specific API.
+    wrapped in an corpus-specific advanced API.

     ??? abstract "Start up sequence"
         During start-up the following happens: